ehsan11100/AdGuard/VPS.md

 ## (optional) Password-protect web interface

-You have an option to password-protect your AdGuard DNS's web interace so only you can access it.
+You have an option to password-protect your AdGuard DNS's web interface so only you can access it.

 To do so, stop it first:
 ```bash